IMCS-Bioinformatics/HybridSystemModels-RepresentationGraphs/README.md

 ### Update notes

 Version 1.0.18, 22.03.2024

-This RepresentationGraphBuilder release branch from HybridSystemModels repository [https://github.com/IMCS-Bioinformatics/HybridSystemModels](https://github.com/IMCS-Bioinformatics/HybridSystemModels).
+RepresentationGraphBuilder release branch from HybridSystemModels repository [https://github.com/IMCS-Bioinformatics/HybridSystemModels](https://github.com/IMCS-Bioinformatics/HybridSystemModels).
 This release is created for cross-referencing from a permanent backup at Zenodo repository.

 ### Contact